 A good way to find out is to separate essential and nonessential expenses.
-Record your income and payments for two months using this budgeting tool.
+Record your income and payments for two months using a budgeting tool.

-This tool allows to break down your income and expenses.
+This tool should be able to break down your income and expenses.
 These 4 steps will help you take control of your budget:

 Step 1: Record the money you receive monthly.